 To get started with Conjur Open Source on Kubernetes for Google Cloud Platform simply visit the GCP market place and download it directly here.

 If you want to learn more about how CyberArk Conjur works with Kubernetes to secure containers, we have several informative blog posts to help you get started.
 To learn in more detail how the Conjur authenticator provides a Kubernetes-native integration, read the “Kubernetes Authentication with Conjur” blog post.
 Check out the CyberArk Conjur Open Source tutorial to learn the basic concepts behind Conjur.
 This tutorial will teach you how to create a security policy, machine identity, and setup secrets management with Conjur Open Source.
-If you get stuck, no worries, help is always available in our Slack community.
+If you get stuck, no worries, help is always available on the CyberArk Commons.